javascript-tutorial/en.javascript.info/1-js/99-js-misc/05-bigint/article.md

 alert(Number(bigint) + number); // 3
 ```

-The conversion of bigint to number is always silent, but if the bigint is too huge and won't fit the number type, then extra bits will be cut off, causing a precision loss.
+The conversion operations are always silent, never give errors, but if the bigint is too huge and won't fit the number type, then extra bits will be cut off, so we should be careful doing such conversion.

 ````smart header="The unary plus is not supported on bigints"
 The unary plus operator `+value` is a well-known way to convert `value` to a number.